bank-of-england/ThresholdRules/README.md

 - The files _se_fold[...].txt_ and _se_iter[...].txt_ show the standard errors of the respective performance results.

-## Analysing the results
-The analyses of the files in the _results folder_ are conducted in ```R```.
-In the _analysis_ folder, the files _analysis_cross_validation.R_ and _analysis_forecasting.R_ produce charts and regression models for the two types of experiments.

-The Excel sheet _visual_params.xlsx_ in the _analysis_ folder specifies visual characteristics of the plots.
-The user can alter the name, colour, and symbol of algorithms and variables shown in the charts.

 # Disclaimer
 This package is an outcome of a research project.
 All errors are those of the authors.
 All views expressed are personal views, not those of any employer.